Food security in the Great Lakes Region - Nutrition

 - World Food Programme

+Government official and policy makers working on health and its determinants in the three countries.
 All communities or villages within the program area are direct or indirect beneficiaries from the interventions.
 Children under five years, pregnant and lactating mothers in the selected districts/provinces belong to the direct target group.
 Facility-based health care staff and community health workers will benefit through capacity and awareness training.

 Results from previous phases: